sgupt9999/gitlab/README.md

 # gitlab
-Installing gitlab with lets encrypt certificate
+Installing gitlab with lets encrypt  or a self-signed certificate
 ---------------------------------------------------------------
 Installing on an AWS RHEL instance -